 |Puncture Resistance Sidewall||7|

 One of the main selling points of the 4 Season is its claimed high puncture resistance.
 With a score of 17 points in the puncture resistance test, the 4 Season performs excellently.
-17 points is much higher than the 11 points the GP4000S scored.
+17 points is a much better score than the 11 points the GP4000S scored.

-A more comparable tire is the Continental Gatorskin which scored 18 points in the puncture resistance test.
+A more comparable tire is the Continental Gatorskin (read review) which scored 18 points in the puncture resistance test.
 The Gatorskin does have an even higher rolling resistance of 19.3 watts at 120 psi.

 As expected, rolling resistance is a bit higher than pure summer tires like the GP4000S II or Schwalbe One.
 For a pair of tires, cycling at a speed of 18 mph / 29 km/h, an extra 10 to 12 watts of power input is required to obtain the same speed.
 In return for this extra effort, you get a much stronger tire and increased grip in cold and wet conditions.
 When taking both into consideration, the Grand Prix 4 Season is a great tire.